w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 First step is to prove technical feasibility and also to learn more about the concepts of the Polkadot ecosystem.
 We already have some ideas in which direction we want to continue, but that is to be validated.
 In other words - maybe our thoughts will not make sense once we know more :) So far, our next milestones and development goals:

-* Integrate with relaychain, so that parachain or tokens of parachains can be used throughout the ecosystem.
+* Integrate with relaychain, so that a node/token can be used throughout the ecosystem.
 * Support additional Bank-APIs
 * Make it easier to configure the pegging bank account.
 * Integrate with an identity system and provide similar functionality as we do now on Ethereum with our contracts.
 Means: Only whitelisted identities may receive or mint funds.